matyascorvinus/RL_FRBUS/README.md

-# RL-FRB/US
+# RL-FRB/US - (Fiscal Policy Towards Optimizing Macroeconomic Indicators by Integrating FRB/US with Reinforcement Learning)

-This is a framework for simulating economic policy decisions using the Federal Reserve Board US (FRB/US) macroeconomic model, implemented in Python.
+The RL-FRB/US framework is a framework for simulating economic policy decisions using the Federal Reserve Board US (FRB/US) macroeconomic model, implemented in Python.
+The details of the framework can be found in the paper "Fiscal Policy Towards Optimizing Macroeconomic Indicators by Integrating FRB/US with Reinforcement Learning"

 The simulation focuses on two key policy actors:

 The Federal Reserve, which manages monetary policy through interest rates and other tools The Federal Government, which implements fiscal policy through spending and taxation